How to Buy Travel Insurance After Departure (2025)

 Visit the SafetyWing website or use the widget below for a quote.

-SafetyWing also offers a global health insurance plan for digital nomads and remote workers called Nomad Health.
+SafetyWing also offers a global health insurance plan for digital nomads and remote workers called Nomad Insurance Complete (previously called Nomad Health).

-It offers more comprehensive health coverage than the SafetyWing Nomad Insurance including cancer treatment and pre-existing conditions (subject to approval).
+It offers more comprehensive health coverage than SafetyWing Nomad Insurance Essential including cancer treatment and pre-existing conditions (subject to approval).

-It is significantly more expensive than the Nomad Insurance and you need to commit to a year contract.
+It is significantly more expensive than Nomad Insurance Essential and you need to commit to a year contract.

-A standard policy for one person aged 18-39 costs $123 a month and the premium plan is $238.
+A standard policy for one person aged 18-39 costs $150 a month.
 It costs extra to include more than 30 days in the US, Hong Kong, and Singapore.

 Back to Contents